Sure Dividend

 The second type is an income investor.
 This type of investor is looking to hold stocks that pay dividends, such as the Dividend Aristocrats.

-There are currently 67 Dividend Aristocrats.
-You can download an Excel spreadsheet of all 67 (with metrics that matter such as dividend yields and price-to-earnings ratios) by clicking the link below:
+There are currently 66 Dividend Aristocrats.
+You can download an Excel spreadsheet of all 66 (with financial metrics that matter such as dividend yields and price-to-earnings ratios) by clicking the link below:

 Here are some of the most well known, large companies that do not pay dividends…